Hancock Park: History

 Hancock Park was created in 1924 when George Allan Hancock donated 23 acres of the Hancock Ranch to the County of Los Angeles with the stipulation that the park be preserved and the fossils properly exhibited.

 The park is named for its benefactor, George Hancock, a California petroleum industry pioneer, who recognized the scientific importance of the fossils found in the asphaltic deposits.
 He inherited the 3,000 acre in 1883 that included the La Brea tar pits, and found animal bones when digging for oil at them.

 Until 1875, bones found in the asphalt deposits were considered remains of domestic stock and native mammals of the region.
 In that year scientist William Denton published the first mention of the occurrence of extinct fauna at Rancho La Brea.

 It was not until 1901 that the bones on the Hancock Ranch were thoroughly studied by William Warren Orcutt, a prominent Los Angeles geologist and petroleum pioneer. who examined bones he personally collected.
 Orcutt collected bones of saber-toothed cat, dire wolf, ground sloth and other fossils from the site, bringing the attention of the scientific community to the value of the La Brea Tarpits in understanding the late Pleistocene fauna and flora of North America.
 Orcutt eventually donated his fossil collection to John Campbell Merriam of the University of California.

 The park is registered as California Historical Landmark #170.
 The La Brea Tar Pits are a designated U.S. National Natural Landmark.

+Renovation

 The park is to receive a renovation and makeover.
 A design was chosen in 2019 designed by Weiss/Manfredi.
+Renovation of existing Page Museum, new 40,000 square foot museum building including a new cafe and shop, renovating the existing entrances with canopies and welcome pavilions, reconfiguring on-site surface parking, and reconfiguring pedestrian paths for ADA compliance.